IainMF/Mens_Rights_NZ/Issues/Suicide.md

 ## Government actions

+The Government's suicide prevention strategy "aims to ensure services are fair and just and are helping our overrepresented populations, such as Māori and men''[^8] The Government has released their *Suicide Prevention Action Plan 2025–2029*.[^5] A public consultation on the draft *Suicide Prevention Action Plan identified a gap in addressing male suicide. "**In addition to the groups identified in the draft Action Plan, the failure to identify males as a specific priority population was a consistent theme across the consultation process.**''[^9] Although the plan recognises that men are disproportionately affected by suicide, there is no specific or targeted plan to reduce male suicide.

-The Government has released their Suicide Prevention Action Plan 2025–2029.[^5] Although they recognise that men are disproportionately affected by suicide, there is no specific or targeted plan to reduce male suicide.
-A shortcoming of the plan is the focus on mental health, but a significant proportion of men who die by suicide did not show any mental health issues.
+Another shortcoming of the plan is the focus on mental health, but a significant proportion of men who die by suicide did not show any mental health issues.

 ## Issues in addressing male suicide

-Reasearch shows[^6] mental health professionals "showed a greater willingness to treat and refer female patients compared with male patients".
+Research shows[^6] mental health professionals "showed a greater willingness to treat and refer female patients compared with male patients".
 Other research shows most men who die by suicide had contact with support services prior to their death.[^7]

 ## Worldwide
 In every country, male suicide rates are higher than female rates.